MohitGoel92/Wine-Classification-Analysis/README.md

 - Stock market predictions
 - Gene data analysis

-The goal of PCA is to identify patterns in data and detect the correlation between variables.
+The goal of PCA is to identify patterns in the data and detect the correlation between variables.
 If we find a strong correlation, we can reduce the dimensionality.
-In essence, we reduce the dimensions of a d-dimensional dataset by projecting it onto a k-dimensional subspace, where k<d.
+In essence, we reduce the dimensions of a d-dimensional dataset by projecting it onto a k-dimensional subspace, where (k is less than or equal to d).

 **PCA Breakdown**

 - Standardise the data.
 - Obtain the Eigenvectors and Eigenvalues from the covariance matrix or correlation matrix, or perform Singular Vector Decomposition.
-- Sort Eigenvalues in descending order and choose the k Eigenvectors that correspond to the k largest Eigenvalues where k is the number of dimensions of the new feature subspace (k less than or equal to d).
+- Sort the Eigenvalues in descending order and choose the k Eigenvectors that correspond to the k largest Eigenvalues, where k is the number of dimensions of the new feature subspace (k less than or equal to d).
 - Construct the projection matrix W from the selected k Eigenvectors.
 - Transform the original dataset X via W to obtain a k-dimensional feature subspace Y.

 **Summary**

-From the m independent variables of our dataset, PCA extracts (p less than or equal to m) new independent variables that explains the most of the variance of the dataset, regardless of the dependent variable.
+From the m independent variables of our dataset, PCA extracts (p less than or equal to m) new independent variables that explains most of the variance of the dataset, regardless of the dependent variable.
 As the dependent variable is not considered, this makes PCA an unsupervised model.

-The below code will be used when appling the PCA.
+The below code is used when appling the PCA.

 ```
 from sklearn.decomposition import PCA